the-scouts/por/src/por/expected/chapter-4.exp.rst

 iv.The District Scout Council must hold an Annual General Meeting within six months of the financial year end to:

-      *  receive and consider the Annual Report of the District Executive Committee, including the annual statement of accounts;
+      *  receive and consider the Trustees' Annual Report prepared by the District Executive Committee, including the annual statement of accounts (after their examination by an appropriate auditor, independent examiner or scrutineer);
       *  approve the District Commissioner's nomination of the District Chair and nominate
       *  members of the District Executive Committee;
       *  elect a District Secretary unless the District Secretary is employed by the District Executive Committee;
       *  elect a District Treasurer;
-      *  elect certain members of the District Executive Committee;
+      *  elect members to the District Executive Committee;
       *  elect members of the District Scout Council to represent the District on the County Scout Council;
-      *  appoint an auditor or independent examiner or scrutineer as required.
+      *  appoint an auditor, independent examiner or scrutineer as required;
+      *  adopt (or reconfirm) certain solutions;

+         *  agree the quorum for each of:

+            - meetings of the District Scout Council,

+            - meetings of the District Executive Committee and

+            - meetings of any sub-Committees (see Rule 4.25(i)(iii))
+         *  agree the number of members that may be elected to the District Executive Committee (see Rule 4.25(f)(iii -- Elected Members)
+         *  adopt (or re-confirm the adoption of) the constitution of the District Scout Council (see Rule 4.25(a))

+      *  appoint (or re-appoint) any District Presidents or Vice Presidents (see Appointment Process: Table 2).

 f. **The District Executive Committee** :sup:`sv`

 i.
 The Executive Committee exists to support the District Commissioner in meeting the responsibilities of their appointment. ii.
-Members of the Executive Committee must act collectively as charity Trustees of the Scout District, and in the best interests of its members to: :sup:`sv`
+Members of the District Executive Committee must act collectively as charity Trustees of the Scout District, and in the best interests of its members to: :sup:`sv`

     *  Comply with the Policy, Organisation and Rules of The Scout Association.
     *  Protect and maintain any property and equipment owned by and/or used by the District.